test-automation-in-practice/.github/profile/README.md

 Welcome to _Test Automation in Practice_ - a collection of examples and articles about creating efficient automated tests for various technology stacks using state-of-the-art techniques and tools.
 These examples are based on real-world code that we write like this as part of our daily work.

-Who are "we"?
-We are a group of experts from [**Novatec Consulting GmbH**](https://www.novatec-gmbh.de) dedicated to software quality and knowledge sharing.

 # Content

 **Practices**